 It felt real too.
 Unlike every other pop princess of the nineties, there was never any sense that Courtney Love was pulling the wool over our eyes, simulating feelings in order to win hearts or sympathy.
 Pretending to be someone that she wasn’t just to be popular.
 In fact, ‘being popular’ was something that Courtney’s music and persona really wasn’t about at all – quite the reverse in fact.
 It was about being special in your own bloody, messed up, miserable, imperfect, completely mad way.
 It was about being yourself.
 It was about making mistakes and not even necessarily learning from them.
 It was about embracing the very worst of yourself as well as the very best.

-I haven’t listened to Hole for a while but today I think I will have it all on repeat because it’s Courtney Love’s birthday, because I will always love her no matter what and because I owe her so much.
+I listen to Hole pretty much all the time anyway but today I think I will have it on repeat because it’s Courtney Love’s fiftieth birthday today, because I will always love her no matter what and because I owe her so much.
 She gave me my voice after all and at the same time she taught me that you don’t have to be loved or praised or pretty or thin or NICE or even happy to survive and that you don’t need anyone’s permission to be yourself, because being yourself is just fine.
 Better than fine in fact.
 It’s PERFECT.

 ps.
 I went to see her play in Bristol last month and she was STILL amazing.